Graduate School of Science

 - 140 hours of activities focusing on transferable skills, including the compulsory transferable skills courses below

 Please register the number of hours you spent on academic activities and transferable skills in LUCRIS GSM.
-Courses you did with HRM Services will automatically appear in your LUCRIS data.
-You should register any other courses yourself by filling in the number of hours spent on the course and uploading a certificate that proves your attendance and the number of hours.
+Courses you took with HRM Learning & Development will automatically appear in your LUCRIS data.
+You should register any other courses yourself by filling in the number of hours spent on the course and uploading a certificate that proves your attendance and the number of hours (see the LUCRIS manual).

 Compulsory transferable skills courses